-Mature Neighbourhood Areas are those areas of Glen Williams characterized by older established residential development, either on smaller lots in the Historic Core, or on larger lots but with a distinct character in other older areas of the Hamlet.
+Mature Neighbourhood Areas are those areas of Glen Williams characterized by older established residential development, either on smaller lots in the historic core, or on larger lots but with a distinct character in other older areas of the $h\underline{H}$ amlet.
 These areas are delineated in the Zoning By-law.

-New housing, replacement housing, additions, and alterations, and new or enlarged accessory buildings within Mature Neighbourhood Areas shall be permitted provided they are compatible, with, and sensitive to, the existing character of the neighbourhood.
+New housing, replacement housing, additions, and alterations, and new or enlarged accessory buildings within Mature Neighbourhood Areas shall be permitted provided they are compatible, with, and, context sensitive to, and respectful of the existing character of the neighbourhood.